Davenchy/DEPI-project/devops/README.md

 - **docker-cli-buildx**: The Buildx plugin for Docker.
 - **ansible**: To be used in the pipeline.

-Finally, the `jenkins_entrypoint.sh` script is copied to the container.
+Finally, the `scripts/jenkins_entrypoint.sh` script is copied to the container.
 This script creates a Docker group with the same GID as the host and adds the Jenkins user to that group.
 It then starts the Jenkins entrypoint script.

 ## Gogs Container